robin-rpr/calos/doc/clearly-run.rst

-Run command :code:`COMMAND` in a fully unprivileged Charliecloud container using the image specified by :code:`IMAGE`, which can be: (1) a path to a directory, (2) the name of an image in :code:`ch-image` storage (e.g.
+Run command :code:`COMMAND` in a fully unprivileged Charliecloud container using the image specified by :code:`IMAGE`, which can be: (1) a path to a directory, (2) the name of an image in :code:`clearly image` storage (e.g.
-:code:`example.com:5050/foo`) or, if the proper support is enabled, a SquashFS archive. :code:`ch-run` does not use any setuid or setcap helpers, even for mounting SquashFS images with FUSE.
+:code:`example.com:5050/foo`) or, if the proper support is enabled, a SquashFS archive. :code:`clearly run` does not use any setuid or setcap helpers, even for mounting SquashFS images with FUSE.

   :code:`-b`, :code:`--bind=SRC[:DST]`